Andrew Wan: Arrests

 Wan was arrested on 1 November 2020, along with six other democrats, in connection with the melee that had broken out in the LegCo on 8 May 2020.
 On that day, Starry Lee, the incumbent chair of the House Committee of the Legislative Council, had attempted to commence a meeting of the committee after extended stalling tactics of the pan-democratic camp over the previous months.

 On 6 January 2021, Wan was among 53 members of the pro-democratic camp who were arrested under the national security law, specifically its provision regarding alleged subversion.
 The group stood accused of the organisation of and participation in unofficial primary elections held by the camp in July 2020.
 Wan was released on bail on 7 January.

 Wan was charged with subversion on 28 February 2021 along with 46 others politicians and activists.
 On 25 March 2021, the High Court denied him bail and ordered back to prison until the next hearing on the case.

-After he was charged with national security law, Wan announced that he decided to resign as Kwai Tsing District Council member on 11 May 2021.

 On 28 May 2021, High Court judge Esther Toh upheld her decision that Wan had his bail denied, citing content on his computer that advocated for Hong Kong independence, and the formation of a group which called for international sanctions against Hong Kong officials who allegedly permitted "excessive police violence".
 This, the court argued, demonstrated a "persistent and strong devotion" to the agenda of subversion and secession.